 Vitamin A: encourages cell division, collagen renewal and elasticity, and tissue repair.
 Good food sources include salmon, eggs, cheese, sweet potatoes, and broccoli.

 Vitamin C: a co-factor in collagen production.
 Food that provides vitamin C include broccoli, green and red peppers, citrus, and kiwifruit.

 Vitamin D: helps build cartilage.
 You can get it from exposure to sunlight plus food sources such as salmon, sardines, egg yolks, and mushrooms (including Tremella).

 Vitamin E: can help to reduce inflammation.
 It is found in sunflower seeds, almonds, spinach, red peppers, and rice bran oil.

 Omega 3 fatty acids: these activate a natural protein in your body called collagenase that enables your cells to build collagen.
 Good food sources include seaweed, chia seeds, walnuts, salmon, and kidney beans.

 Collagen: our tendons and ligaments are made mostly of collagen.
 That's why it’s one of the most important nutrients for recovery from strains, sprains, and other soft tissue injuries.
-Collagen also contains the amino acids proline and glycine, which are natural anti‑inflammatories that also boost the immune system.
+Collagen also contains the amino acids proline and glycine, which are natural anti‑inflammatories that boost the immune system.
 Supporting immune system cells via your diet is vital to the healing process and can speed up your return to sports training after an injury.
-Food sources of collagen include bone broth, gelatin, and collagen supplements such as Bellē and Beaū.
+Food sources of collagen include bone broth, gelatin, and collagen powders such as Bellē and Beaū.